anandita-3217/FoodieExpress/README.md

 The platform allows users to browse restaurants, explore menus, place orders, and track them in real time.
 Built using Django, HTML, CSS, and JavaScript, FoodieExpress offers a seamless and user-friendly experience designed to enhance food delivery efficiency

-## Distinctiveness and Complexity
-I believe FoodieExpress is unique from other projects in this course and is more complex for the following reasons:

-- **User Roles**: The application incorporates three distinct user roles: customers, restaurant owners, and delivery partners.
-Each role has specialized features and interfaces, making the integration process challenging.

-- **Dynamic Order Management**: Orders placed by customers are dynamically assigned to delivery partners based on their real-time availability, showcasing the complexity of managing live data interactions and logic.

-- **Advanced Search and Filters**: Users can search for restaurants and dishes with advanced filters, such as selecting vegetarian-only options or filtering by cuisine type.

-- **Profile Management**: Users can manage their profiles by updating personal details, reviewing order histories, and customizing preferences.

-- **Real-time Order Tracking**: The application includes real-time order tracking, enabling customers to follow their order status from placement to delivery.

 ## File Structure
  - **foodieExpress**: Is the main directory that conatains the neccessary files such as settings.py and urls.py